Baldwin Wallace University: Athletics

-BW's school colors are officially brown and gold, though in the past they adopted burgundy and teal as well as maroon and gold for their marketing literature.
+BW's school colors are officially brown and gold, although the Conservatory of Performing Arts has adopted Fuchsia for their primary colors and marketing literature.

 The school's varsity sports teams are the Baldwin Wallace Yellow Jackets.
 They participate in the NCAA's Division III and the Ohio Athletic Conference.
 The university has long rivalries with John Carroll Blue Streaks and Mount Union Purple Raiders.

 Lou Higgins Center is home to the physical education department, athletics, and recreational sports and services.
 The Lou Higgins Center was renovated and expanded in 2005.
 Beyond Varsity Athletics, Baldwin Wallace offers club sports, Intramurals, Aerobic Classes, a Fitness Center and Weight Room.
 Higgins Center is home to many of the athletic offices, along with Bagley Hall.
 Bagley Hall was originally owned by the Cleveland Browns and was used as the team's summer training facility.
 After the Browns left for Baltimore, the university converted the facility into a residence hall.
 In 2012, Bagley Hall was converted into athletic offices.

 Baldwin Wallace's football team was coached by Lee Tressel, who led the team to an undefeated record in 1978, and subsequently the NCAA Division III Championship.
 In 2008, the athletic turf on George Finnie Stadium was renovated and named "Tressel Field" in honor of the Tressel Family.

 Perhaps the most notable BW athlete from the 20th century was Harrison Dillard, the only male so far to win Olympic titles in both sprinting and hurdling events, in the 1948 Summer Olympics.
 The teams of the Sidney High School Yellow Jackets were named after Baldwin Wallace graduate Granville Robinson became Head Coach at Sidney High School.

 In 2009, after almost 20 years of use, BW adopted a new logo and modified the mascot for the athletic teams.